Asadch1979/IAS-Rewrite/README.md

 `ApiCallsController` now contains stubbed endpoints such as `ca_submit_to_headfad`, `ca_assign_division`, `ca_department_response` and others.
 These call corresponding placeholder methods in `DBConnection` which will later persist Commercial Audit data.

 The `LegacyEntry` page allows authorized users to capture historical observations with fields for year, text, division, department, status and supporting documents.
 Submitted data is posted to the `ca_enter_legacy_observation` endpoint.

+## FAD Reference Update & Allocation

+New views under `Views/FAD` allow FAD incharges to allocate entities to auditors and manage reference updates on observations.
+The API endpoints exposed through `ApiCallsController` use new `DBConnection` methods to fetch employees, reporting offices, search references and maintain an update log.